Inalegwu/create-electron-webpack/README.md

 - Supports hot reloading in both the main and renderer processes.
 - Available in [8 flavors](https://github.com/sprout2000/create-electron-webpack#templates).
 - No complicated pre-made settings.
-- _NOT_ all-in-one, You can customize peripheral tools as you wish.

 ## :green_book: API